flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 ---
-actionText: FlippingBook Public API Documentation
+actionText: FlippingBook APIs documentation
 actionLink: /
-title: FlippingBook Public APIs Documentation
+title: FlippingBook APIs documentation
-description: Welcome to the FlippingBook Public APIs Documentation
+description: FlippingBook APIs documentation
 ---

+# FlippingBook APIs documentation

-# Welcome to the FlippingBook Public APIs documentation.
+Welcome to the FlippingBook API's specification.

 This page lists the reference documentation for [FlippingBook](https://flippingbook.com/) APIs.
 Section [General Information](/general/) is about common concepts and how our APIs are organized.
 Sections about [Key Management API](/auth/) and [FlippingBook Online API](/fbonline/) provide product-specific information.